njhdunn/msi-container-tutorial/_episodes/07-running-in-jobs.md

 A quick overview of what the above definition file is doing:

- - The image is being bootstrapped from the `ubuntu:18.04` Docker image.
+ - The image is being bootstrapped from the `ubuntu:20.04` Docker image.
  - In the `%files` section: The MPI "Hello world" test is copied from the current directory into the `/opt` directory within the image.
  - In the `%environment` section: Set a couple of environment variables that will be available within all containers run from the generated image.
  - In the `%post` section:
-   - Ubuntu's `apt-get` package manager is used to update the package directory and then install the compilers and other libraries required for the OMPI build.
+   - Ubuntu's `apt` package manager is used to update the package directory and then install the compilers and other libraries required for the OMPI build.
    - The OMPI .tar.bz2 file is extracted and the configure, build and install steps are run.
    - The environment is set up to use the newly installed OMPI, and we build our "Hello world" example.